 HR constructs theories by performing successive theory formation steps.
 An individual step may add nothing to the theory, or it may add a new concept frame, a new hypothesis frame, a new constant frame, or some combination of these.
 At the end of the session, various routines are used to extract and present information from the frames.
-An outline of an individual step is given in table I. After checking whether the termination conditions have been satisfied, each step starts by generating a new definition.
-How to build a new definition from previous ones is prescribed by an agenda which is ordered according to a search strategy, as described in section 5.
-The generation of new definitions is achieved using a production rule to derive a new definition from one (or two) old definitions.
-This process is described in detail in section 3, but for our current purposes, we can see the kinds of definitions HR produces in figure 2.
+An outline of an individual step is given in Table 1.
+After checking whether the termination conditions have been satisfied, each step starts by generating a new definition.
+How to build a new definition from previous ones is prescribed by an agenda which is ordered according to a search strategy, as described in Section 5.
+The generation of new definitions.
+This process is described in detail in Section 3, but for our current purposes, we can see the kinds of definitions HR produces in Fig. 2.
 The new definition is checked for inconsistencies, e.g., containing a literal and its negation in the body of a clause.
 For example, a definition may be produced of the form:

-$$concept_C(X,Y) \leftarrow integer(X) \wedge integer(Y) \wedge leq(X,Y) \wedge \neg leq(X,Y)$$ so that $concept_C$ is trivially unsatisfiable.
+$$concept{\mathcal{C}}(X, Y) \leftarrow integer(X) \land integer(Y) \land leq(X, Y) \land \neg leq(X, Y)$$ so that $concept_C$ is trivially unsatisfiable.
 If, like this one, the definition is not self-consistent, the step is aborted and a new one started.